davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 speed anomaly in terms of position and volume [@fig:context], and also have a firm geodynamic basis as such [@Burkett2009].

-## How do we get thermal shielding without a stalled slab?

-Much of the reason for the attractiveness of the stalled slab hypothesis is its utility to explain sparse volcanism in the Coast Ranges in the Neogene, and modern heat flow values too low to be explained by a shallow slab window.
+Much of the reason for the attractiveness of the stalled slab hypothesis is its utility to explain sparse Neogene volcanism in the Coast Ranges in the Neogene and modern heat flow values too low to be explained by shallow underplating of mantle lithosphere.

-Whether the migrating slab window caused wholesale replacement of underlying mantle lithosphere has been examined by several workers. @Erkan2008 examined the possibility of wholesale ML replacement with upwelling asthenosphere, against a possible "stalled slab". <comment>More explanation here</comment>
-They concluded the stalled slab was more likely.
-We agree with their primary assertion against the upwelling asthenosphere, but think that lithospheric nappes explain the data elegantly.
+@Erkan2008 examined whether the migrating slab window caused wholesale replacement of underlying mantle lithosphere against a possible "stalled slab", and concluded that the stalled slab was more likely due to the lower thermal gradients and heat flows predicted by this mechanism.
+Though their model techniques were sound, they failed to consider another distinct tectonic mechanism that could result in similarly lower thermal gradients than a shallow slab window.
+We summarize this mechanism and the supporting geologic data below.

 ## Underplated Farallon Plate mantle nappes  {#sec:farallon_nappes}